-2. Transitional Housing - Eligible projects are those that provide housing in an SRO or an apartment-type accommodation, accompanied by support services to assist homeless persons or families in transitioning to a stable living situation.
+- 2. Transitional Housing Eligible projects are those that provide housing in an SRO or an apartment-type accommodation, accompanied by support services to assist homeless persons or families in transitioning to a stable living situation.
 Resident stays in transitional housing may extend from several months up to two years.
-Services may include but need not be limited to: case management services; mental health and substance use treatment or aftercare; assistance in budgeting and household management; training in everyday living skills; and vocational training.
+Services may include but need not be limited to case management services; mental health and substance use treatment or aftercare; assistance in budgeting and household management; training in everyday living skills; and vocational training.
 Services can be provided directly by the project sponsor or by referral to other agencies or organizations in the community.
-All services offered must be described in the proposal and letters of commitment or proposed or existing linkage agreements must be included from any other service providers.
-Proposals to open or expand transitional facilities will only be considered if there is a reasonable and demonstrable expectation of placement in decent, safe, and affordable long-term housing at the end of the stay and that assistance in obtaining such placement is provided by the facility.

-3. Emergency Shelter - Eligible projects are those that provide short-term shelter.
-In addition to overnight lodging, services may include but need not be limited to: provision of meals and clothing; case management; assessment and referral; advocacy; child care; parenting skills; assistance in budgeting and household management; training in everyday living skills; counseling; and appropriate health; mental health; job training; or educational services.
+All services offered by the applicant or other qualified service organization must be thoroughly described in the proposal.
+Proposals to open or expand transitional facilities will only be considered if there is a reasonable and demonstrable expectation of placement in decent, safe, and affordable long-term housing at the end of the stay and that assistance in obtaining such placement is provided by the facility. - 3.
+Emergency Shelter Eligible projects are those that provide short-term shelter, including Domestic Violence and Runaway Homeless Youth Shelters.
+In addition to overnight lodging, services may include but need not be limited to provision of meals and clothing; case management; assessment and referral; advocacy; childcare; parenting skills; assistance in budgeting and household management; training in everyday living skills; counseling; and appropriate health; mental health; job training; or educational services.
 All the services that are to be provided by the project should be described in the proposal, and letters of commitment from other service providers should be included.
 Applications proposing emergency shelter must describe and document sufficient sources of revenue, such as a negotiated per diem with the local social service district.
-As with transitional housing, proposals to expand or develop new emergency shelters will be considered only if there is a reasonable and demonstrable expectation that placement in decent, safe and affordable permanent housing will be made available at the end of the shelter stay and that a permanent housing placement or referral is a service provided by the shelter.

-4. Existing Emergency Shelter Repairs - In support of the Governor's initiative to improve shelter conditions, up to \$1,000,000 of the HHAP annual appropriation has been made available for applications that request funds for existing emergency shelter repairs.
+As with transitional housing, proposals to expand or develop new emergency shelters will be considered only if there is a reasonable and demonstrable expectation that placement in decent, safe and affordable permanent housing will be made available at the end of the shelter stay and that a permanent housing placement or referral is a service provided by the shelter. - 4.
+Existing Emergency Shelter Repairs Up to \$1,000,000 of the HHAP annual appropriation has been made available for applications that request funds for existing emergency shelter repairs.
 Eligible applicants are owners or operators of existing emergency shelters outside of New York City that also meet the eligibility criteria in Section III A. Funding is limited to proposals that will undertake facility improvements critical to the health and safety of shelter residents and/or assist the shelter with any current non-compliance issue(s), which the shelter does not otherwise have the means to remedy.
-Repair costs of up to \$100,000 per facility may be requested and no project may be awarded more than \$100,000 under this category.
+Repair costs of up to \$150,000 per facility may be requested and no project may be awarded more than \$150,000 under this category.
 Once the \$1,000,000 cap is reached for this funding category, the RFP will close for funds of this type and HHAP will stop accepting existing emergency shelter repair applications.
-Please see information on page 30.
+Please see information on page 32.